-GDB DEBT RECOVERY AUTHORITY (A Component Unit of the Commonwealth of Puerto Rico) Notes to Basic Financial Statements June 30, 2022
+(A Component Unit of the Commonwealth of Puerto Rico)

+Notes to Basic Financial Statements

+June 30, 2024

-"Bond Indenture") was consequently established between the DRA and the Indenture Trustee to establish the roles and duties of the Indenture Trustee by having received in trust the Restructuring Property and its performance obligations owing with respect to the payment of the Restructuring Bonds issued.
+Upon the issuance of the Restructuring Bonds, the Restructuring Property became subject to a statutory lien in favor of the selected trustee, Wilmington Trust, N.A., (the "Indenture Trustee"), for the benefit of such bondholders in order to secure the amounts owing in respect of the Restructuring Bonds.
+An indenture (the "Bond Indenture") was consequently established between the DRA and the Indenture Trustee to establish the roles and duties of the Indenture Trustee by having received in trust the Restructuring Property and its performance obligations owing with respect to the payment of the Restructuring Bonds issued.